Willson Contreras Preview, Player Props: Cardinals vs. Phillies

-The St. Louis Cardinals, including Willson Contreras (.273 slugging percentage in past 10 games, including zero home run), battle starter Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.
+On Sunday, Willson Contreras (.250 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:35 PM ET.

 Willson Contreras Game Info & Props vs. the Phillies